leaninnovationlabs/dmcp/CONTRIBUTING.md

 ## License

-By contributing to DMCP, you agree that your contributions will be licensed under the same license as the project (GNU Affero General Public License v3.0).
+By contributing to Data MCP, you agree that your contributions will be licensed under the same license as the project (GNU Affero General Public License v3.0).

 ---

-Thank you for contributing to DMCP!
+Thank you for contributing to Data MCP!
 Your contributions help make this project better for everyone.